KohaSuomi/koha-plugin-sms-send-link-mobility-driver/README.md

-# Koha-Suomi SMS::Send::LinkMobility::Driver
+# Koha-Suomi SMS::Send::MyLink::Driver

-This plugin is for SMS::Send::LinkMobility::Driver
+This plugin is for SMS::Send::MyLink::Driver.
+Old version is named LinkMobility::Driver and it will be deprecated in spring 2025.

 # API documentation